 Gene is after Jane and Tarzan because he believes them to be responsible for the death of a fellow officer, and he is willing to go outside the law to see justice done, and somehow this includes rallying fellow police officers to break the law and commit assault on one of their own i.e. Jane Porter.
 Even when ordered to stay away from the case by their boss Gene and Carey take it on their own initiative to track down these two fugitives of law, even to the point of wandering through the woods with shotguns.
 I’m sorry but I can barely buy one obsessed cop breaking the rules like this but how did Gene convince Carey to jeopardize his career over this?

-So Sam cuffs Gene and Carey, sticks in them in the back of his car, and calls the local authorities while Jane and Tarzan makes themselves scarce.
+So Sam cuffs Gene and Carey, sticks in them in the back of his car and calls the local authorities while Jane and Tarzan make themselves scarce.
 And what exactly what did Sam intend to tell the police?
 “Hi, these two assholes were planning on shooting a couple of fugitives.
 I arrested them and let the fugitives go.”
-If Jane is wanted for questioning about the cover up of her fiancé’s death Sam will now be wanted for aiding and abetting fugitives.
+If Jane is wanted for questioning about the cover-up of her fiancé’s death Sam will now be wanted for aiding and abetting fugitives.

 While walking down the lonely country highway – which considering that Sam just called the local sheriff one would think it’d be a good idea to stay clear of main roads – Jane tells Tarzan she is sick of running and that she wants to return to New York City to face his uncle, the police, and everything.
 Tarzan agrees on the condition that Jane teaches him to drive.